-E. SNOW AND ICE STORMS
+D. SNOW AND ICE STORMS

 Across Canada, winter storms or extreme cold can occur suddenly and last for multiple days.
-The best way to protect yourself and your family is to follow these steps:

-- 1. Have your emergency kit ready. - 2.
-Be prepared for power outages.
+The best way to protect yourself and your family is to have your emergency preparedness kit ready and be prepared for power outages.

 When a severe storm is expected, Environment Canada will issue a weather warning.
 Radio and television stations will also broadcast Environment Canada weather statements.
-Pay attention to that information.
+Neebing will also post such warnings on the Neebing Social Media Network.
+Pay attention to these warnings.

-Be alert for instructions from officials and community leaders - listen to the radio, watch your local news channels, and/or follow your local news outlet and/or emergency officials on social media.
+Be alert for instructions from officials and community leaders - listen to the radio, watch your local news channels, and/or follow your municipality, local news outlets, and emergency officials on social media.

 During the storm, avoid going outside or unnecessary travel.
-If you have to go outside, dress appropriately to protect yourself from the elements.
+If you must go outside, dress appropriately to protect yourself from the elements.
 Watch for signs of frostbite and hypothermia.
 Use the "buddy" system if you can - bring someone outside with you.
+Do not overexert yourself or work outside for extended periods of time.

 Bring companion animals indoors.
 Create a place where other animals can be comfortable in severe winter weather.